stabilitydao/reactswap-sdk-v0/README.md

-# Sushiswap SDK
+# ReactSwap SDK

 In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for sushiswap is  `0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac`.
+The new address for reactswap is  `0x107143bce537a2bd50c98303bf2ddb36396d0f8d` (ropsten testnet).

 ## Running tests